People have a range of opinions on being licked by a dog.

 Create Positive Attention With Another Task

 Other than showing your dog that being licked is not what you want, it may help to teach your pet another behavior that allows him to get your attention that doesn’t end in you being slobbered.
-For example, teach your dog to shake, sit up, lie down or roll over to get your attention.
-In this way, your dog can still get your attention without licking you.

 To complete this training, you need to outmatch your dog’s persistency when it comes to incessant licking.
 To be successful, you must be consistent in not allowing your dog to lick you.
-Become creative and try different things.
+Get creative and try different things.

 Check Out This Video